Frequently Asked Questions

 Q. How far in advance should I book?

 A. No specific timescale.
 If you have a date in mind then we recommend you check availability as soon as you can.
 We do try to accommodate short notice bookings, even on the same day of enquiry, but it is best to book in advance if possible.

 Q. I have children.
 Which trek/experience would be suitable?

-A. For children between the ages of 7 – 10 years the Farm Experience is the only suitable option.
-Children between 10 – 12yrs can do the On Farm Trek.
+A. For children between the ages of 7 – 10 years the Family Experience is the only suitable option.
+We have an interactive Experience for children 13 years old and older.
+Children between 10 – 12yrs can do the Scenic Farm Trek.
 Children 12 yrs or over can do the Half Day or Full Day Treks.